 We had very good reports of members growing milkweed from our plugs in 2016, and seeing Monarch butterflies come visit so we look forward to more this year.
 Plants are available now!

 This is an important fund-raiser for Sustainable Wellesley, we accept donations of $5.00 for each ‘plug’ of milkweed.
 You can also buy the plants at cost ($2.00 each) because we want everyone to be able to take part.
 Each plant is a short plug that has been truncated for shipping and will grow quickly.
 We recommend 2-4 plugs to get milkweed established in your yard.
 It prefers full sun and average-moisture soil, and it will grow….like a weed….but without invasive root propagation so you should have no trouble.

-If you do purchase you will need to be able to collect the plugs from an address in Wellesley.
+You will need to collect your plugs from an address in Wellesley.